Sprite Logo

 Sprite LogoSprite Logo PNG

-The freshness and lightness of drinks with a natural taste of berries and fruits are conveyed by the Sprite logo.
-The emblem carries a message of movement and energy that lemonade gives on a hot day.
+The Sprite logo conveys the freshness and lightness of drinks with the natural taste of berries and fruits.
+The emblem carries the idea of movement and energy, which gives lemonade on a hot day.
 The highlight is the sharp gas bubbles hidden in the elements of the sign.

 Sprite: Brand overview

-Sprite is a brand of soft drinks with different flavors.
+Sprite is a brand of soft drinks in a variety of flavors.
 The original is pure lemonade, but there are versions with vanilla, orange, grape, cherry, cranberry, and other flavors.
-The product is colorless; it is bottled in green bottles with characteristic round indentations, which symbolize the bubbles rising from the bottom.
+The product is colorless, bottled in green bottles with characteristic round depressions symbolizing bubbles rising from the bottom.
 The refreshing color of the plastic is one of the main marketing tools to distinguish Sprite from other sodas.

 Meaning and History